LeConte Stewart

-LeConte Stewart (April 15, 1891 – June 6, 1990) was a Latter-day Saint artist primarily known for his landscapes of rural Utah.
-His media included oils, watercolors, pastel and charcoal, as well as etchings, linocuts, and lithographs.
-His home/studio in Kaysville, Utah is on the National Register of Historic Places.
+LeConte Stewart (April 15, 1891 – June 6, 1990) was an American Latter-day Saint painter and printmaker, primarily known for his landscapes of rural Utah.
+His art media included oils, watercolors, pastel and charcoal, as well as etchings, linocuts, and lithographs.
+His home and art studio in Kaysville, Utah, is on the National Register of Historic Places.

 Personal life

 Stewart was born in Glenwood, Utah.
 His art education began in 1912, at the University of Utah, and included studies at the Art Students League summer school at Woodstock, New York, and the Pennsylvania Academy of the Fine Arts in Chester Springs.

 In 1917 Stewart went to Hawai'i as a missionary for the Church of Jesus Christ of Latter-day Saints.
 After being there about 3 weeks he was given the assignment to create internal murals for the various endowment rooms of the Laie Hawaii Temple.
 This had already been done by Lewis A. Ramsey a few months before.
 However Ramsey's murals had been placed directly on the walls and were already deteriorating due to high levels of moisture.
 Besides creating murals Stewart also oversaw the general decorative work of the temple, overseeing the choice of and placement of furniture, carpets and drapes.

 While he was in Hawai'i Stewart's fiancee Zipporah Layton traveled there from Utah.
 They were married and Mrs. Stewart began to serve as a teacher at the school the church ran in La'ie while Stewart continued to oversee the artistic and decorative work for the temple.

 Stewart became the head of the Art Department at the University of Utah in 1938, and held that post until his retirement in 1956.
 Stewart died in Kaysville, Utah at the age of 99.
 He was survived by his son, Maynard Dixon Stewart, an artist and much-beloved and respected art instructor (now retired) at San Jose State University.